dennisschroeder/thoughts-on/Complexity_in_Software_engineering.md

 - Borders Group went bankrupt in 2011 due to its failure to adapt to changing consumer preferences and reliance on a complex inventory management system.

 In all these cases was a need for behavior change that could not be enforced due to complex systems that were out of control.
 The change was needed to fulfill new customer or internal requirements.
 Those companies that were able to adapt their systems to the requirements quickly had huge market advantages.
-The above mentioned companies not.
+The above-mentioned companies do not.

 **So what can we do?**